5 concrete rules for writing clear and effective instructions (with examples)

 You don’t want to include unnecessary details.
 This could be frustrating for the reader.
 But also, if you include extra information that isn’t useful, then your reader may be tempted to skim-read parts of the document.
 If your reader thinks they can skim over certain parts, they may miss an important step, and your instructions will not have been effective.

-For example, it may be safe to assume that your reader is already at their workstation, with their computer turned on and logged in.
+So, you can make some assumptions about your reader; For example, it may be safe to assume that your reader is already at their workstation, with their computer turned on and logged in.
 We're not going to start our instructions with, "Walk into the building, Find your desk, Sit down…".

 It’s also safe to assume that your reader understands everyday English words—that is if you’re writing your instructions in English.
 You don’t need to define non-technical words.